jonarmtdh/jonarmtdh.github.io/Subsystem-overview.md

 ## Anatomy

 Subsystems anatomy begins at the product level.

+The first element in a subsystem are the styling tokens.
+Pulse doesn't try to prescribe as much as it does provide guard rails.
+Pulse is a global system and should be able to be used to design consumer, provider/clinical and enterprise grade (client) experiences.
+Spacing, typescale, and grid/layout can be modified to suit a given experience.

 Most products as of this writing (Monday, September 26, 2022) are either at a Toe Dipper or Starter level.
 The product screens may be designed using Pulse, but the codebase is hard coded or doesn't reference design tokens.
 There are a few products that are further along in design and development and they include Healthiest You, the Acme Health subsystem and most recently, the OneApp project.

 ### Healthiest You